Skip to content

 rows

-Concatenation of the per-pair results from :func:analyse_pairwise.
+Concatenation of the per-pair results from analyse_pairwise.

 TYPE: list of dict